This section of the website contains some

 I'd also dearly like to be smoking

-and free of the nuisance that children present.
+and free of the nuisance that children

 In fact I'd even forgo the trip to Las Vegas